-All these models motivate the study of rewriting for structures intermediate between plain symmetric monoidal and equipped with Frobenius algebras.
+All these models motivate the study of rewriting for intermediate structures between plain symmetric monoidal and those equipped with Frobenius algebras.
 More specifically, we focus on string diagrams in categories where each object comes with a \emph{commutative monoid} structure.
 From a rewriting viewpoint, this case is particularly significant because symmetries in a SMC may always create redexes for the commutativity axiom of the monoid multiplication, yielding a non-terminating rewrite system:

 Therefore, rather than taking commutativity as a rewrite rule, we need to find an alternative representation of string diagrams (and of string diagram rewriting) that is invariant modulo the axioms of commutative monoids (and the laws of SMCs), which is the focus of this paper.
-Our contribution is two-fold: \begin{itemize} \item we identify which class of hypergraphs provide an adequate interpretation of string diagrams in a SMC with commutative monoid structure, and organise them into a SMC.
-This characterisation will take the form of an isomorphism between the SMC of string diagrams and the SMC of hypergraphs.\footnote{Simultaneously to a preprint of our work (arXiv:2204.04274), a preprint showing a result closely related to this first contribution also appeared on ArXiv.
-We comment on their relation in~Section~\ref{sec:conclusions}.} \item We identify which notion of double-pushout hypergraph rewriting interprets string diagram rewriting modulo the axioms of commutative monoids in a sound and complete way. \end{itemize} Note that all of the theory developed in this work can be easily dualised to obtain a framework for rewriting modulo commutative \emph{comonoid} structure, which justifies the title and makes it relevant also for the aforementioned CD categories.
+Our contribution is two-fold: \begin{itemize} \item we identify which class of hypergraphs provides an adequate interpretation of string diagrams in a SMC with commutative monoid structure, and organise them into a SMC.
+This characterisation will take the form of an isomorphism between the SMC of string diagrams and the SMC of hypergraphs.\footnote{Simultaneously to a preprint of our work~\cite{arXivversion}, a preprint of~\cite{Fritz}, showing a result closely related to this first of our contributions, also appeared on ArXiv.
+We comment on their relation in~Section~\ref{sec:conclusions}.} \item We identify which notion of double-pushout hypergraph rewriting interprets string diagram rewriting modulo the axioms of commutative monoids in a sound and complete way. \end{itemize} Note that all of the theory developed in this work can be easily dualised to obtain a framework for rewriting modulo commutative \emph{comonoid} structure, which justifies the title and makes it relevant also for the aforementioned CD-categories.

-\textit{Synopsis. } \cref{sec:cospanmonoids} recalls background on string diagrams and hypergraphs. \cref{sec:characterisation} shows the hypergraph characterisation of string diagrams with a chosen commutative monoid structure.~\cref{sec:rewriting} shows how string diagram rewriting may be characterised in terms of DPO hypergraph rewriting.
-We summarise our work and suggest future directions in \cref{sec:conclusions}.
-The Appendix includes additional details and missing proofs.
+\textit{Synopsis. } Section~\ref{sec:cospanmonoids} recalls background on string diagrams and hypergraphs.
+Section~\ref{sec:characterisation} shows the hypergraph characterisation of string diagrams with a chosen commutative monoid structure.
+Section~\ref{sec:rewriting} shows how string diagram rewriting may be characterised in terms of DPO hypergraph rewriting.
+We summarise our work and suggest future directions in Section~\ref{sec:conclusions}.